Delboy/EatMe/README.md

 - #### Main Section
     - The main body of the page consists of the description, ingredients, and method.
 These combined is what creates the whole recipe.
     - At the bottom of the section is an icon and counter for both likes and comments.
-    - Clicking the outlined heart renders the recipe 'liked' by the user which will fill in the heart, add 1 to the counter, and add the recipe to the users favourite recipes page.
+    - Clicking the outlined heart renders the recipe 'liked' by the user which will then fill in the heart, add 1 to the counter, and add the recipe to the users favourite recipes page.
-    - Alternatively, clicking a filled in heart renders the recipe 'unliked' which will change the heart back to an outline, reduce the counter by 1 and remove the recipe from the users favourite recipe page.
+    - Alternatively, clicking a filled in heart renders the recipe 'unliked' which will then change the heart back to an outline, reduce the counter by 1 and remove the recipe from the user's favourite recipe page.

     ![recipe main section](assets/images/recipe-main-section.png)